wix/stylable/_docs/references/variants.md

 ## Use variants with extends

-When using variant with `-st-extends` the class also inherits the variant type.
+When you use a variant with `-st-extends`, the class also inherits the variant base type enabling access to pseudo-elements and pseudo-classes.
+In this example, the CSS can style the button's `icon` because in the `theme.css` file, the `SaleBtn` variant extends `Button`.

 CSS API:
 ```css